Gueni/flash/README.md

 </p>

-The efuse tab introduced in MicroTool makes it easier to display and burn any efuse without having to go through a long summary in a terminal.
+The efuse tab introduced in flash makes it easier to display and burn any efuse without having to go through a long summary in a terminal.
 Also having as a simple security layer , a dialog that prevents you from making any unwanted burn operation, makes it safer than the traditional ways.
 ### Export Efuse
 You can now export the efuse table with all the values and states to an excel (xls) file.
 ### Login/Password Change